AshitomW/Mini-Lambda-System/README.md

 # Mini Lambda System

-A lightweight serverless function execution system built with Go that runs functions in Docker containers.
-Similar to AWS Lambda but simplified for local development and testing.
+A hilariously unserious attempt at being AWS Lambda — built in Go, running container images on request, and pretending to be useful.
+It’s a lightweight serverless execution system for local experiments, hacky prototypes, and impressing exactly zero DevOps engineers.
+Think of it as Lambda’s chaotic younger sibling who runs on coffee, pulls random images on demand, skips production readiness checks, and proudly says, “Scaling?
+Never heard of her.”

 ## Features